yanziminga/DL_HW2/README.md

 # Deep Learning Hw2

 ## Introduction
-In this assignment, a sequence-to-sequence (S2VT) is trained to generate caption for input videos
+In this assignment, Implementing a sequence-to-sequence (S2VT) to generate caption for input videos

 ## Requirement
 * Tensorflow 1.15